Last Updated on

 And most of all, don’t miss the 180-metre long artificial canal that crisscrosses the buildings.
 And the dancing water fountain shows (from 10 am to 10 pm) are quite magical.

 19. Get lost in Tenjin Chikagai (underground shopping mall) maze

 There are over 150 shops and restaurants in the Tenjin Chikagai underground shopping mall, making it the largest underground shopping centre in Kyushu.
-Over 590 metre of corridors connect all the retail stores, department stores and major buildings in the Tenjin area.
-There are lots to see but it is easy to get lost in the maze!
+Over 590 metre of corridors connects all the retail stores, department stores and major buildings in the Tenjin area.
+There is a lots to see and it is easy to get lost in the maze!
 But don’t worry, there are many English signages.